Finding the right counsellor for you…

 Counselling is for everyone and anyone who feels a need or a desire to make some changes.

 What is it and how does it work?

 I practice Person-Centred Counselling, which is a talking therapy.
 As your counsellor I will endeavour to offer a therapeutic relationship with you that embraces trust, safety, empathy, privacy, respect and attention so that you can fully and openly explore what is happening for you.
 I hope to create a sense of freedom from judgement, criticism and expectation so that you can search for and try to locate what it is that you really want or need in your life right now.
 I will not be giving you answers, or directions, nor will I be telling you what to do – but I will be working with you, alongside you, in collaboration towards solutions that feel right for you.
 Counselling is an opportunity for you to try to make sense of your world and to work towards making the right changes for you or towards accepting the things that perhaps you are unable to change.

 Within Person-Centred counselling you can work at your own pace and your counselling will take the direction and time of your choosing.
 You can end your counselling at any point that feels right for you.

 Am I in safe hands?

 The BACP is a professional counselling organisation which holds an accredited register of members.
 Being a member and on the register is a good indicator that the counsellor has met certain standards in terms of ethical and effective practice.
 I am a member, on the register and also accredited.
 Read my ‘BACP Professional Membership‘ to find out more.

-Although professional membership is important when choosing your counsellor, it is equally important that you feel like you can talk with your counsellor.
+Although professional membership and training is important when choosing your counsellor, it is equally important that you feel like you can talk with your counsellor.
 So ask yourself – do I feel comfortable enough with this person to share some difficult things?